naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

     the command to install the base NixOS and press enter.
 10. Now, type `bash psp_physical_ram.sh` then press enter.
 11. The script will ask for name of first main internal drive.
-Type that in and hit enter.
 It usually will be `nvme0n1`.
 Basically, it will be the drive without any data and it will not be mounted per the list on the screen.
+Type in the name and press enter on the keyboard.
 12. Then the script will ask for the 'Boot' partition.
-Type it in and press enter.
 It will be the SMALLER partition and usually named `nvme0n1p1`.
+Type in the name and press enter on the keyboard.
 13. Then it will ask for the 'Primary' partition.
-Type it in and press enter.
 It will be the LARGER partition usually named `nvme0n1p2`.
+Type in the name and press enter on the keyboard.
 14. The script will finish installing the base NixOS.
 At the end it will ask for a root password.
 Type `a` and press enter and type `a` again to confirm and press enter.
 15. The machine will reboot into a very basic install of NixOS command prompt.
 16. Remove the USB thumb drive from the second computer.